 Sergei’s family was very appreciative of the help given to him by the Connor family over his two years in graduate school and invited them to return with him and spend some time traveling in Russia to allow them to reciprocate for their kindness.
 During this trip in 1998, Sergei proposed marriage to Tatiana while he had “All of his parents” with him for support.
 She accepted his proposal and the wedding was planned for the following summer.
 It was during the Connors’ trip to Abakan to attend their “son’s” wedding that the seeds were sown for “Socks For Siberia.”

-All four boxes did indeed arrive in Abakan, having been sent to Natasha Glukhova, who lives close to the children’s home, so that she could translate the best wishes sent by the children in Brookfield.
-Natasha, Sergei and his sister Jenya enjoyed the feeling of giving these gifts to their neighbors in need and took pictures of their visit with the children of Yoletchka and the younger children of the Malutka Maternity Hospital as they received their gifts.
+All four boxes did indeed arrive having been sent to Natasha, who lives close to the children’s home, so that she could translate the best wishes sent by the children in Brookfield.
+Natasha, Sergei and his sister Jenya enjoyed the feeling of giving these gifts to their neighbors in need and took pictures of their visit with the children and the younger children at a local Maternity Hospital as they received their gifts.
 They sent these pictures back to share with the gracious people here in the US, that they might be a secondhand witness to the joy brought by four boxes of Christmas stockings.